jxnl/blog/docs/writing/posts/consulting.md

 ## Niche Down

 You should niche down sooner rather than later.
-In

-I basically think the more you can niche down the more success you'll have.
-The TLDR is that if you say you can work for everybody, you kind of work well for nobody.
-And I try to be more and more specific with what I'm actually doing.
-For example, I can work with experienced operators that have a business with more than 1 million dollars ARR.
-It's a lot easier to provide value in that than a pre-seed company.
-Unless the dream outcome here is that I actually help you raise the money.
-There, I'm leveraging my network in VC or whatnot to get that done.
+In the beginning, I was just trying to help anybody.
+Startups, I considered banks, I did technical writing, dev rel, application development, and more.
+However, the more specific your positioning is, the sharper your message is, and the more likely you are to be able to capture value.

+Lack of focus is fun, but context switching is expensive.
+I made 40k working with 4-5 clients, but I could easily achieve the same with fewer clients and charging more if they were more focused efforts.

+I've now drilled down my niche to be around the thesis that 'RAG applications are shitty recommendation systems and I can bring years of experience to help you build a better one.'

+Now I focus on working with experienced founders who have raised a series A and are looking to build a RAG application and make at least 500k.
+They are prequalified based on 'hunger' and to benefit from what someone can bring to the value equation, rather than hiring a contractor as form of labor arbitrage.

 ## The future